 We offer several types of flap procedures, including:

-- DIEP flap, which uses blood vessels called deep inferior epigastric perforators, as well as the abdominal skin and fat connected to them, to reconstruct a breast.
+- DIEP flap uses blood vessels called deep inferior epigastric perforators, as well as the abdominal skin and fat connected to them, to reconstruct a breast.
 A DIEP flap also leaves the belly looking flatter and tighter, much like a tummy tuck.

-- PAP flap, which uses a section of skin and fat from the back of your upper thigh to reconstruct a breast.
+- PAP flap uses a section of skin and fat from the back of your upper thigh to reconstruct a breast.
 This also gives the effect of a thigh lift.

-- Latissimus dorsi reconstruction, which uses muscle from your back to create a new breast mound.
+- Latissimus dorsi reconstruction uses muscle from your back to create a new breast mound.

 Breast Balancing, Augmentation and Reduction